mhausenblas/burry.sh/background.md

 ### Design goals

-Safe and usable.
-Only non-existing nodes or keys will be restored, that is, no existing data in ZK or etcd will be overwritten when attempting to restore data.
+- The tool must be **safe** to use: only non-existing nodes or keys will shall be restored, that is, no existing data in ZK or etcd will be overwritten when attempting to carry out a restore operation.
+This extends also to security consideration, such as leaking sensitive data or enabling protection of the data backed up.
+- The tool must be **usable**: simple things should be simple (sane defaults) and complex workflow must be possible to support.
+- The tool's operation must be **transparent**: at any point in time the actions must be deterministic and explained (logs, documentation, etc.).

 ### Assumptions